 Last month the High Court dismissed a case which claimed outsourced workers should be able to negotiate pay and conditions for the organisations they work for.
 Tom Long, legal director and employment law specialist at law firm Shakespeare Martineau, looks at what impact the case could have had, had it been successful.

 Updated to reflect that the Supreme Court has granted Morrisons permission to appeal the Court of Appeal's decision in WM Morrison Supermarkets plc v Various claimants.

-Updated to include official statistics from the ONS for April 2018 on days lost to labour disputes and the number of stoppages.
-The next ONS release date is 17 July 2018.
+Updated to include official statistics from the ONS for February 2019 on days lost to labour disputes and the number of stoppages.
+The next ONS release date is 14 May 2019.

 HR and legal information and guidance relating to collective employee relations.